How to report abuse

-We do not have the jurisdiction to investigate such cases, but do want to provide concerned citizens with information on how to make an effective police report.
-All reports of suspected animal cruelty or neglect in Milwaukee County must go through the police department.
+The Wisconsin Humane Society does not have the jurisdiction to investigate or prosecute animal abuse, but we do want to provide concerned citizens with information on how to make an effective police report.
+All reports of suspected animal cruelty or neglect should be directed to the local police department.
 If you observe or suspect animal abuse or neglect is occurring, take the following steps:

 Contact your local non-emergency police department as soon as possible.